brackmayhall/HotsScraper/README.md

 run npm install and package.json file will install required node packages.

-if on mac install phantom and set path using the following tutorial \n http://blog.just2us.com/2011/05/setting-path-variable-in-mac-permanently/ then run the mac version "node macScraper.js"
+- if on mac install phantom and set path using the following tutorial http://blog.just2us.com/2011/05/setting-path-variable-in-mac-permanently/
+- then run the mac version "node macScraper.js"

 ## Required packages
 * phantomjs, install this globally(-g) and set PATH to its bin folder